ProductLab-1/Data_Module/README.md

 ## Troubleshooting

 If you have any trouble navigating the GitHub repo or working on the exercises, please don't hesitate to ask for help.
-We have a team who are happy to assist you.
+The Admin Team and your Instructors are always happy to help.